zaclummys/apex-by-example/control-flow/README.md

 Switch statements allow you to execute different blocks of code based on the value of a variable.
 They are often more readable than multiple `if-else` statements when checking the same variable against different values.

 ### Switch With Literals
+You can use switch statements with literals to handle different cases based on the value of a variable.
 ```apex
 public class DayOfWeek {
     public static String getDayName (Integer day) {